Northern Beaches Council is committed to improving road safety.

 Learner and young drivers

-Young drivers make up 15% of all drivers, yet they’re involved in 33% of fatal crashes (source: NSW Department Transport).
+Despite making up only about 15 per cent of all licence holders, younger drivers represent almost a quarter of annual road fatalities. (source: NSW Department Transport).
 As a result, the Roads and Maritime Services (RMS) has significantly changed the licensing system for new drivers.
 Council, with the RMS, offer free workshops developed to provide practical advice and information to help L-platers become safer drivers.

 Helping Learner Drivers Become Safer Drivers workshops